eugpoon/casi/readme.md

 # V2 (in progess)
 ## TODO:
-- Look at other time scale: (7, 14) days and (3, 6, 9) months using daily data
-- Move threshold dict to main notebook
+- Separate time scale # and # of values used in each gamma distribution (same rn)
 - Apply to other centers
+- Compound flooding

 ## Completed
 - Use >90F (32.22C) for temperature threshold to capture extreme heat waves